Applications of the perturbation formula for Poisson processes to elementary and geometric probability: Strictly -stable laws

 is a stable random vector with the given parameters.
 The integrals here in this section are taken over $\R^n\setminus\{0\}$ unless specified otherwise.
-The \stas\ distribution is infinitely divisible with \emph{L\'evy measure} $\Lambda_\theta$.
-The measure $\sigma=\theta\hat{\sigma}$ on $\S^{n-1}$ is said to be the \emph{spectral measure} of $\xi_\theta$ (or $\Lambda_\theta$).
+The \stas\ distribution is infinitely divisible with \emph{L\'evy measure} $\Lambda_\theta$ given by \eqref{eq:levy}.
+The measure $\sigma=\theta\hat{\sigma}$ on $\S^{n-1}$ is called the \emph{spectral measure} of $\xi_\theta$ (or of $\Lambda_\theta$).
 The convergence of the integral \eqref{eq:lpp} for $\alpha<1$ or for all $\alpha<2$ in the case of a symmetrical spectral measure is guaranteed, for instance, by \cite[Lem.~12.13]{Kallenberg02}.
 However, the spectral measure need not be symmetric in order for the LePage representation \eqref{eq:lp} to hold.
 For instance, when $\alpha\geq1$ it is sufficient that a non-symmetric spectral measure satisfies $\int s\,\sigma(ds)=0$, see \cite[Th.~2]{BJP:01}.

 By definition of $\Lambda_\theta$, we have for each Borel set $B\subset\R^n\setminus\{0\}$ and each $c>0$ that